 Our first church was built across the road, but was destroyed by a storm.
 The original church grounds would later be combined with land given to the church to become our present day cemetery.

 There was a disagreement over where a new church should be built.
 A few members along with the pastor wanted to build a new church in town.
 These members organized what is today the White Plain Baptist Church. the majority, however, decided to rebuild a new church very near where it is today.
 Some 25 or more years later, it was destroyed by fire.
 During the pastorate of Reverend Sam Tarver, the Mt.
 Olive Baptist Church was rebuilt once again where it stands today.

 The Mt.
-Olive Baptist Church has been under the leadership of 19 pastors.
+Olive Baptist Church has been under the leadership of several pastors.
 Their names are Reverend.
 West James, Reverend, J.E.
 Dozier, Reverend D.A.
 Penn, Reverend B.S.W.
 Stead, Reverend Wooden, Reverend Martin Luther King, Sr. Reverend Biggins, Reverend D.T.
 George, Reverend Huell J. Jackson, Reverend Evans, Reverend Dr. C.J.
 Johnson, Reverend C.L.
-Walker, Jr., Reverend Hale, Reverend F. Blackmon, Reverend Jesse Bradshaw, and presently, Reverend G.M.
+Walker, Jr., Reverend Hale, Reverend F. Blackmon, Reverend Jesse Bradshaw, Reverend G.M.
 Jones, and presently Reverend Robert Gabriel.